By: Sean Wells

 |Ash Creek Festival||18:37||17:40|

 These are not the fastest times out there by any means.
 We aren’t saying they are, but they show notable improvements, with an increase in body weight and consistent success.

 Additionally, Cole has worked his tail off and continues do so heading into the 2018 track season.
 These accomplishments reflect his hard work, dedication and overall athletic improvement.
 Cole is attributing his success to both this specific sports performance program and his high school running coach.

-If your son or daughter, or perhaps you, would like to run faster, be stronger, and have less injuries please let us help you achieve your goals.
+If your son or daughter, would like to run faster, be stronger, and have less injuries please contact us.
+Let us help!
 Book a Free Consult Call today!

 Thanks for checking out Oregon CrossFit in Bend, Oregon.
 Oregon CrossFit is Central Oregon’s premier CrossFit, Personal Training and Sports Performance gym in Bend, Oregon.